Zanda Siziba: Career

 After playing for Dagenham & Redbridge and Tottenham Hotspur at youth level, he joined Ipswich Town on a two-year scholarship in 2019.

 He made his senior debut for Ipswich Town on 6 October 2020 as a substitute in a 2–0 EFL Trophy victory over Gillingham, before making his full debut against Crawley Town in the EFL Trophy the following month.

 On 6 July 2021, Siziba signed his first professional contract with Ipswich, signing a two-year deal with the option of an additional one-year extension.

+In March 2023, Siziba signed permanently for National League side Yeovil Town agreeing a two-year deal.

+On 30 June 2023, Siziba's contract with Yeovil was terminated by mutual consent and subsequently signed for York City.

+On 23 February 2024, Siziba joined Blyth Spartans on an initial one-month loan deal.

+In August 2024, he signed for National League North side Spennymoor Town on a short-term loan deal.

+In February 2025, he joined National League South side Hampton & Richmond Borough on loan for the remainder of the season.

+On 1st August 2025, following a trial during pre-season, he signed a deal with National North side Kidderminster Harriers and made his debut as substitute in the opening game of the season against Scarborough Athletic.

 Style of play

 Siziba usually plays as a winger but can also play as a deep-lying playmaker.
 He is right-footed with his style of play having been positively compared to that of Liverpool winger Sadio Mane.